Dr. BILL ROBINSON

 Pat Marriott will broadcast E Pluribus Unum for two horns and strings on WHQR Classical, 92.7, in Wilmington NC, on Monday May 9 at about 9:30 PM.
 You can listen via their internet stream.

-March 31 and April 1: I have added the recording of the Raleigh Symphony Orchestra performance of Birthday Symphony to its web page, and a video and recording of the premiere of E Pluribus Unum for two horns and strings to YouTube.
+March 31 and April 1: I have added the recording of the Raleigh Symphony Orchestra performance of Birthday Symphony to its web page [note; years later this work was withdrawn], and a video and recording of the premiere of E Pluribus Unum for two horns and strings to YouTube.

 March 7: The Ciompi Quartet, joined by hornists Christ Caudill and Rachel Nicketopoulos (from the NC Symphony) and bassist Robbie Link, performed E Pluribus Unum on a Sights and Sounds concert to a sold-out audience at the NC Museum of Art, Sunday March 6.
 The pianist that was to be on this concert, Greg McCallum, died unexpectedly on Monday, February 8; the concert was dedicated to his memory.
 Here is the CVNC notice about the concert.
 (I will post the review when it is available.)